HazCom and GHS FAQs

 Why did OSHA promulgate a new HazCom rule?

-On March 26, 2012, OSHA’s final revised Hazard Communication Standard (HCS) was published in the Federal Register.
-The HCS is now aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS), improving the quality and consistency of hazard information in the workplace, making it safer for workers by providing easily understandable information on appropriate handling and safe use of hazardous chemicals, as well as harmonizing U.S. hazard communication rules with those used internationally.
+The Hazard Communication Standard (HCS) is now aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS), improving the quality and consistency of hazard information in the workplace, making it safer for workers by providing easily understandable information on appropriate handling and safe use of hazardous chemicals, as well as harmonizing U.S. hazard communication rules with those used internationally.

 OSHA estimates that the revised HCS will result in the prevention of 43 fatalities and 585 injuries and illnesses annually.